AndyUGA/CryptoCurrencyTracker/README.md

 - Displays live price of cryptocurrency (Updates every 5 minute)
 - Calculates total worth of each cryptocurrency based on quantity
 - Calculates total worth of entire portfolio based on total amount of each coin
-- Color coordinated by each coin's color
+- Color of text for each coin based on coin's color

 ------------------------------------------------------------------------------------------------------------------------------
 ## Live Preview